Tax Strategies

 Either way, any gap between your itemized and standard deduction can help determine what size of a charitable donation you may want to give.

 Let’s look at an example of mortgage interest and property taxes, which are two of the most common itemized deductions.
 Say your current mortgage balance is $750,000 and your 30-year mortgage has a 3.5% interest rate.
 In your first year of making payments, your interest would total $26,000.
 On top of that, say your local property tax bill is about $10,000.
-Your total itemized deductions would be $36,000, which is above the standard deduction for all filing types.
+Your total itemized deductions would be $36,000, which is above the standard deduction for all filing types in 2023 and 2024.

 I give to charity regularly but am not hitting the threshold for itemizing taxes, what should I do?